ZidongWang123/PetMate/README.md

 - create a .env file and set the PORT and CONNECTION_URL (see .env.example)
 - PORT is you could set one to suit your preference
 - CONNECTION_URL is the link to the cloud database that you have set up on mongodb
-- After setup of PORT and CONNECTION_URL run ```npm i && npm start``` for both client and server side to start the app
+- After setup of PORT and CONNECTION_URL run ```npm i && npm start``` for both client and server folder to start the app

 ## Technical documentation
 Here we will instruct our code in each folder.